mxbusch/mxbusch.github.io/_pages/about.md

 ---

-Dr. Ing. |  Accelerating the pace of engineering and science

----

 I am a **Technical Consultant at [MathWorks](https://mathworks.com/services/consulting.html)**.
 I advise and support development teams in best practices of **Model-Based Design** using MATLAB/Simulink. including workflows and best practices for

 ♾️  automated software integration, testing, and deployment processes (CI/CD),

 💻  code generation (C/C++), and

 🏭  methods and techniques for plant and system modeling.

 The focus is on simulations and control applications for **industry, automation and machinery**.